Please note: Rank of 1 = lowest; Rank of 50 = highest

 Teen pregnancy and childbearing are at historic lows and there has been impressive progress on both fronts in all 50 states.

-The teen birth rate in Alabama declined 61% between 1991 and 2016.
-Even so, in 2015 there were 4,739 births to teens.
-Most teen births in Alabama (76%) are to older teens (age 18-19).
-It is also the case that 15% of all teen births were to teens who already had a child.
-The public cost of teen childbearing in 2015 totaled $68 million.
+The teen birth rate in Alabama declined 66% between 1991 and 2018.
+Even so, in 2018 there were 3,924 births to teens.
+Most teen births in Alabama (74%) are to older teens (age 18-19).
+It is also the case that 17% of all teen births were to teens who already had a child.
+The public savings in 2015 due to declines in the teen birth rate totaled $68 million.
 Teen birth rates have fallen for all racial and ethnic groups, and in some cases the gap in teen birth rates by race/ethnicity has narrowed, but disparities remain.

 The teen pregnancy rate, which includes all pregnancies rather than just those that resulted in a birth, has also fallen steeply, by 57 % between 1988 and 2013 (the most recent data available).
 As of 2013 there were 7,610 pregnancies among teens age 15 to 19 in Alabama.